nrxr/nvimfiles/README.md

     sh ./pre-setup.sh

+This will install (hopefully) `rcm` if you don't have it and then configure everything with it using the tag `nvim`.

-If you want to update, just run the `pre-setup.sh` script again.
+If you want to update, then pull from the git repository and run the `pre-setup.sh` script again.

 If you want to know what's happening inside (or are using a linux different than voidlinux), then: